python/cpython/Doc/library/csv.rst

        OrderedDict([('first_name', 'John'), ('last_name', 'Cleese')])

-.. class:: DictWriter(csvfile, fieldnames, restval='', extrasaction='raise', \
+.. class:: DictWriter(f, fieldnames, restval='', extrasaction='raise', \
                       dialect='excel', *args, **kwds)

    Create an object which operates like a regular writer but maps dictionaries onto output rows.
 The *fieldnames* parameter is a :mod:`sequence
    <collections.abc>` of keys that identify the order in which values in the
-   dictionary passed to the :meth:`writerow` method are written to the *csvfile*.
+   dictionary passed to the :meth:`writerow` method are written to file *f*.
 The optional *restval* parameter specifies the value to be written if the dictionary is missing a key in *fieldnames*.
 If the dictionary passed to the :meth:`writerow` method contains a key not found in *fieldnames*, the optional *extrasaction* parameter indicates what action to